syy1213/LLMs-GPT-4-Cage/README.md

 ### database:

-'cage database.xlsx': final database by manual work
+'cage database.xlsx': A database that has been manually compiled through careful reading of the literature.
+It can be used both as a source of information for the chatbot and to assess GPT-4's ability to extract knowledge from the literature.

-'read excel.py': open 'cage database.xlsx' by pandas
+'read excel.py': Used to parse 'cage database.xlsx' through the Pandas library, avoiding potential transcoding error problems.

 ### LOG